 Collier County participates in and works closely with the Southwest Florida (SWFL) Regional Coalition to End Homelessness, the lead agency of the Continuum of Care (CoC).
 A primary means by which the county reaches out to homeless persons, identifies individual needs, and understands the landscape of homelessness in the region, is through efficient data collection and analysis through the HMIS system.
-ESG funds support HMIS data operations and ensure accurate tracking and reporting of the homeless population in Collier County.
+While Collier County no longer directly funds HMIS, the county supports HMIS data operations to ensure accurate tracking and reporting of the homeless population in Collier County.

-The county participates in a weekly By Name List meeting with the CoC to review the housing needs of homeless veterans.
+The county participates in bi-weekly meetings with the CoC to review the housing needs of homeless veterans and general homeless populations.
 These weekly meetings identify available resources to best facilitate connecting persons experiencing homelessness to available services and assist in housing placement through partnerships with other social service agencies.